pihucode/gdiac-site/pages/information/undergraduate-students.md

 There are multiple ways to get involved with GDIAC.
 The easiest is to join one of our [courses][1], starting with CS/INFO 3152.
 From there you continue to CS/INF 4152 and then build up a portfolio with multiple independent studies.

-If you do not satisfy the prerequisites of CS/INFO 3152, but want to get started right away, you can join the Digital Game Alliance.
+If you do not satisfy the prerequisites of CS/INFO 3152, but want to get started right away, you can join the Development in Games Association.
 This is a student run organization that is affiliated with GDIAC.
 In addition to hosting social gaming events, the DGA helps connect students that are interested in studying gaming.

 ---